ezEngine/docs/docs/effects/particle-effects/particle-emitters.md

 ## Continuous Emitter

 This emitter type continuously spawns new particles.
-Effects which have at least one such emitter type will never stop, unless custom code specifically switches the effect off, or the owning [particle effect component (TODO)](particle-effect-component.md) is deleted.
+Effects which have at least one such emitter type will never stop, unless custom code specifically switches the effect off, or the owning [particle effect component](particle-effect-component.md) is deleted.
 In both cases all spawned particles will continue to be simulated and rendered, until they reach the end of their life.
 This emitter type is commonly used for ambient effects such as smoke and fire.
 By exposing [effect parameters](particle-effects-overview.md#effect-parameters), continuous particle effects can be adjusted dynamically to visualize game mechanics, such as how hot something burns or how active some machine is.

 **StartDelay:** See the [burst emitter](#burst-emitter).